IHTM20026 - Investigating form IHT410: If the answer to Question 10 is Yes

 • to whom the lump sum is payable if it is claimed that it is not payable to the estate, and when and how the deceased disposed of the right to receive it.

-When all this information is available, refer to the chart in IHTM20027.
+When all this information is available, follow the guidance at IHTM20027.

 See also IHTM20633.